kashingtonDC/RZSM/README.md

 # SAR2RZSM

 ### Objective:
-Correlate radar backscatter ($\sigma$) observations to root zone soil moisture.
+Examine relationships between radar backscatter, soil moisture, leaf water potential, and other hydrobiophysical parameters

 <img src="sigma_v_SM.png" width="400">

-### Theoretical Basis and Approach
-Leaf water potential ($\Psi$) should correlate with RZSM.
-Studies (1,2) show that $\Psi$ can be retrieved via passive microwave observations.
-This is due to the sensitivity of the microwave spectrum to the dielectric constant of water.
-So, active radar (e.g. Sentinel SAR) should also be able to retrieve measurements of
+\

-### Notes:
+### Introduction
+The determination of both Leaf water potential ($\Psi$) and root zone soil moisture from microwave satellite observations has been demonstrated by many studies.
+These parameters can be retrieved due to the sensitivity of the microwave spectrum to the dielectric constant of water.
+Studies (1,2) show that can be retrieved via passive microwave observations.
+While useful, the practical application ofpassive microwave retrievals are inhibited by coarse resolution (ref).
+Active radar (e.g. Sentinel SAR) offers the potential to retrieve measurements of RZSM at much higher resolution.
+However, a number of factors complicate this this process, including vegetation, double bounces, and more.

+This study seeks to examine empirical relations between backscatter and biophysical paramters using in Situ SCAN sites as ground truth.

+Pedotransfer Functions
+	Are used to transform measured soil moisture to leaf water potential

+Filtering
-only ascending orbits are used
+	Only Ascending S1 orbits are used
+	Only soil moisture data without prior 3-day precipitation is used.

 ### Data
+1. Soil Moisture (response variable, measured in situ):
+		Soil Climate Analysis Network data
-1. List of SCAN sites: https://wcc.sc.egov.usda.gov/nwcc/yearcount?network=scan&counttype=statelist&state=
+		List of SCAN sites: https://wcc.sc.egov.usda.gov/nwcc/yearcount?network=scan&counttype=statelist&state=
 2. Sentinel-1 C band SAR:
         Data availability: 2014-10-03 – Present
+        Ascending Orbits Only
+        Polarizations: VV, HV
+3. PRISM precipitation data
+		Daily, ...
+5-day sums are calculated at each SCAN site to

+### Procedure

 #### to get the SCAN data